MA was the last state in the nation to legalize the

 One woman, three of whose five pregnancies were the result of contraceptive failure, wrote:

-- "Is there any way possible for me never to become pregnant again?
+"Is there any way possible for me to never become pregnant again?
 I mean until I die.
 We have been married for five years.
 I have had five children and one miscarriage.
 I have repeatedly asked doctors to sterilize me, but get the same answers.
 As long as I'm physically fit, I can have more babies every year.
 I have a moral obligation to the five I have.
 I think I should rather end my life than go through another pregnancy and bring another child into the world where it cannot be cared for properly."

 Massachusetts women had no more legal methods at their disposal than had their grandmothers at the turn of the century.
 In 1965, legislative opponents in the majority argued that a bill to legalize birth control was "a damnable, dirty legislation.
 This would legalize murder.
 God's law has been on the books for 2000 years.
 This is an attempt to change God's law."